 - *Ertman, B. & Mirabile, S. P. Parental low negative expressivity and ignoring children’s negative emotions: Implications for children’s emotion regulation.
 Poster submitted for presentation at the 2019 biennial conference of the Society for Research in Child Development, Baltimore, MD.

-- Foster, N. L., Mantell, J. T., & *Azimi Vahdat, M. M. (November, 2018).
+- Foster, N. L., Mantell, J. T., & *Azimi Vahdat, M. M. (2018, November).
 Measuring the Vigilance Decrement Under Divided Attention.
-Poster to be presented at the 59th Annual Meeting of the
+Poster presented at the 59th Annual Meeting of the

 Psychonomic Society, New Orleans, LA.

 - Williams, E. N., & *Shimoda, A (2018, August).
 Problematic Empathy in Counseling and Psychotherapy.
 Poster presented at the annual meeting of the American Psychological Association, San Francisco, CA.

 - *Darby, M. E., Williams, E. N., *Wolf, J. A., & *Marcelli, M. (2018, August).
 Feminist approaches to mentoring undergraduate students: Development of a measure.
 Poster presented at the annual meeting of the American Psychological Association, San Francisco, CA.